 Addiction as Mental Illness

-According to the most recent version of the Diagnostic and Statistical Manual for Mental Disorders (DSM-V), symptoms associated with Substance Use Disorder fall into four major categories: impaired control, social impairment, risky use and pharmacological criteria (i.e. tolerance, withdrawal).
+The Diagnostic and Statistical Manual of Mental Disorders is the taxonomic and diagnostic tool published by the American Psychiatric Association (APA).
+It is used by professionals and serves as the principal authority to diagnose and classify mental disorders.
+It contains descriptions, symptoms and other criteria for diagnosing mental disorders.
+Examples including but not limited to anxiety disorders, borderline personality disorder (BPD), post-traumatic stress disorder (PTSD), attention deficit hyperactivity disorder (ADHD) and substance use disorder.
+Based on it, symptoms associated with substance use disorder fall into four major categories: impaired control, social impairment, risky use and pharmacological criteria (i.e. tolerance, withdrawal).
 Diagnosis occurs when a person meets a minimum of two criteria (out of 11 total), within a 12-month period; depending on the total number of criteria met, the disorder is then classified as mild, moderate or severe.

 Recognition of Co-occurring Condition(s)